Valium Overdose Symptoms, Signs and Addiction Treatment

 - Avoiding using Valium or other drugs from unknown sources.

-If you think you might have an addiction to Valium, talking to your doctor and seeking professional substance abuse treatment may help prevent an overdose.
-Getting professional help before it’s too late can also help you get started on the path to clean and sober living and help you take back control of your life.
+If you think you might have an addiction to Valium, talking to your doctor and seeking professional substance abuse treatment may help to prevent an overdose.
+Getting professional help before it’s too late can help you get started on the path to clean and sober living and help you take back control of your life.

 Some of the types of treatment you might consider to overcome your Valium addiction include:

 - Detox.
 This is often the first step in a comprehensive treatment plan to address Valium addiction.
 Since withdrawal from benzodiazepines such as Valium may be severe, many are advised to select a medical detox center, which provides expert medical attention and offers medication to help alleviate withdrawal symptoms.
 If clinical suspicion for a complicated withdrawal process is low (as may be the case with those with relatively mild addictions), and if a treatment professional endorses it, a non-medical, or social detox—which relies more on social support and a healthy, positive, drug-free environment—may be an option.
 You can choose to attend detox at either the inpatient or outpatient level.
+Learn more about 3-day, 5-day and 7-day detox programs.

 - Executive.
 Those with demanding careers or high-profile positions may opt for an executive treatment facility, which provides similar treatment modalities as inpatient facilities, yet also offers more luxurious accommodations and amenities.
 Many permit time to work, meet clients, and even travel for work purposes.

-- Outpatient.
+- Outpatient treatment.
 Depending on your specific needs, you can choose from a few different outpatient treatment types.
 Partial hospitalization and intensive outpatient are more structured and intense forms of treatment where you live at home and attend treatment several times per week for several hours a day.
 Standard outpatient is usually best suited for those who do not require as high a level of support—in most cases, you attend treatment 1–2 days or evenings per week for 1–2 hours.

-- Male- or female-only.
+- Male- or female-only treatment.
 Some people feel an environment without the presence of the opposite sex is more conducive to their recovery.
 Male- or female-only treatment might also eliminate the temptation to start a relationship with someone of the opposite sex during treatment, which can be counterproductive and distracting to the recovery process.

 American Addiction Centers accepts many insurance plans and can work with you on a manageable payment plan.